Aldiyazov/Transpire/README.md

 *NO ENGLISH?
 NO PROBLEM!*

 ## Project Description
+Write code in your native spoken language.
+Compile it.
+Ever wanted to write Java in French or Python in Japanese?
+Well now you can, and much more.

-This project sets up an open-source-contribution environemnt where users anywhere around the globe can contribute translations of tokens in various different languages.
+This project sets up an open-source-contribution environment where users anywhere around the globe can contribute translations of tokens in various different languages.

 Our project will automatically keep track of new translation contributions and integrate it into our "transpiler" which will allow you to code in any human-spoken-language and generate source code for any programming langauge (given that someone committed translations of it to the repository).